-10. Signed by the applicant:
+9. Signed by the applicant:

-11. Printed Name:
+10. Printed Name:

-12. Date:
+11. Date:

-Level B CEVA Template
+Level B CEVA

-efore this assessment is carried out the advice of the shared Coastal Partnership East Team e sought
+\ NB Before this assessment is carried out the advice of the shared Coastal Partnership East Team must be sought

-1. Name:

-2. Agents Name (if applicable):
+- 1. Name: - 2.
+Agents Name (if applicable):

-3. Development Location/Address:
+- 3. Development Location/Address:

-4. Pre-Application Details:
+- -----

-5. Development Proposal:
+- 4. Development Proposal:

+- ------

-6. • • Relevant Shoreline Management Plan (SMP), please tick one (or more): SMP5 - Hunstanton to Kelling Hard SMP 6 - Kelling to Lowestoft Ness SMP 7 - Lowestoft Ness to Landguard Point SMP8 - Essex and South Suffolk
+- 5. Relevant Shoreline Management Plan (SMP), please tick one (or more):

+- SMP5 Hunstanton to Kelling Hard

+- SMP 6 Kelling to Lowestoft Ness

+- SMP 7 Lowestoft Ness to Landguard Point

+- SMP8 Essex and South Suffolk

-7. SMP Policy Unit covering the development frontage:
+6. SMP Policy Unit covering the development frontage: .....

-8. Risk Band, please tick as applicable:
+- 7. Risk Band, please tick as applicable:

+- 20 years

+- 50 years

+- 100 years

-• 20 years 50 years 100 years 30m risk zone 30-60m risk zone
+- 30m risk zone

+- 30-60m risk zone

-9. Development category, please tick one:
+- 8. Development category, please tick one:

-• New residential development New non-residential development Temporary buildings, caravans and land uses Extension to existing development Modification to existing development Other
+- New residential development

+- New non-residential development

+- Temporary Buildings, caravans and land uses

-Statem nent
+- Extension to existing development

+- Modification to existing development

+Statement

 Please provide detailed answers to the following:

-10. .
-What is the nature and scale of the proposed development?

-11. What impact will the location of the development have for other properties in the adjacent area?
-12. Provide details of the predicted shoreline position in relation to the proposed development.
-When is the proposed development expected to be lost to the sea?
-13. Provide details of measures required to protect the proposed development from loss during its design life.
+- 9. What is the nature and scale of the proposed development? - 10.
+What impact will the location of the development have for other properties in the adjacent area? - ..... - 11.
+Provide details of the predicted shoreline position in relation to the proposed development.
+When is the proposed development expected to be lost to the sea? - 12.
+Provide details of measures required to protect the proposed development from loss during its design life.
 How will the development be safe through its planned lifetime, without increasing risk to life or property, or requiring new or improved coastal risk management structures?

-14. How will the development enhance the ability of communities and the natural environment to adapt sustainably to the impacts of a changing climate?
-15. Demonstrate that the development will not affect the stability of the coast or exacerbate the rate of shoreline change.
-16. Demonstrate that the development will not cause cliff destabilisation caused by the presence of groundwater in or close to the cliff face due to land drainage and run-off issues.
-17. Set out details for managing the development at the end of its planned life.
-18. Where appropriate provide evidence of wider sustainability benefits that outweigh the impact of coastal change.
-19. Any other relevant information.
-20 Signed by the applicant: ۷٠.
-Signed by the applicant.
-21. Printed Name: 22.
-Date:
+13. How will the development enhance the ability of communities and the natural environment to adapt sustainably to the impacts of a changing climate?

+- 14. Demonstrate that the development will not affect the stability of the coast or exacerbate the rate of shoreline change. - 15.
+Demonstrate that the development will not cause cliff destabilisation caused by the presence of groundwater in or close to the cliff face due to land drainage and run-off issues. - 16.
+Set out details for managing the development at the end of its planned life. - Where appropriate provide evidence of wider sustainability benefits that outweigh the impact of coastal change.

+18. Any other relevant information.